 Puget Sound Energy substation project

-To increase reliability for our customers on south Whidbey Island, Puget Sound Energy plans to construct a new 25 megavolt amperes (MVA) substation, upgrade a section of our existing 115 kilovolt (kV) transmission line, underground a section of distribution line, and replace aging poles on an existing transmission line (see project map).
+To increase reliability for our customers on south Whidbey Island, Puget Sound Energy constructed a new 25 megavolt amperes (MVA) substation in 2016.